nefarius/IgorBot/README.md

 I am using it successfully for a couple of years on my community servers now, however especially configuration simplification has missing features.
 You have been warned.

+## Prerequisites

+You **must** have at least one other bot (Carl, ME6, ...) in use that assigns the "Stranger" role to new members, since most servers already have some sort of moderation bot, I did not include this feature into Igor on purpose.
+Alternatively you can assign the "Stranger" role to new members manually to trigger onboarding, but where's the fun in that 😁

 ## Setup

 It's recommended to use Docker and docker-compose to bring up the bot and its companion services.